jorgebucaran/hyperapp/docs/tutorial.md

 ![spinner](https://raw.githubusercontent.com/jorgebucaran/hyperapp/1fd42319051e686adb9819b7e154f764fa3b0d29/docs/src/pages/Tutorial/tut7.png)

-> If you aren't seeing the spinner, it might just be happening too fast.
+> If you aren’t seeing the spinner, it might just be happening too fast.
 Try choking your network speed.
 In the Chrome
 > browser you can set your network speed to "slow 3g" under the network tab in the developer tools.

-If you'd like to see a working example of the code so far, have a look [here][Live Example 3]
+If you’d like to see a working example of the code so far, have a look [here][Live Example 3]

 ## Subscriptions <a name="subscriptions"></a>

-The last feature we'll add is one where the user can opt in to have the app check every five seconds for new stories matching the current filter.
-(There won't actually be any new stories, because it's not a real service, but you'll know it's happening when you see the spinner pop up every five seconds.)
+The last feature we’ll add is one where the user can opt in to have the app check every five seconds for new stories matching the current filter.
+(There won’t actually be any new stories, because it’s not a real service, but you’ll know it’s happening when you see the spinner pop up every five seconds.)

 Whenever your app needs to react to external events (like callbacks to an interval), what you need is a _subscription_.
-As with effects, you can easily define your own effects but it's better to reuse the ones already available.
+As with effects, you can easily define your own effects but it’s better to reuse the ones already available.
 In this case we want to import the subscription `every` from `@hyperapp/time`:

 ```js
 import { app, h, text } from "https://unpkg.com/hyperapp"